 A good agent or landlord will listen to your questions and give you as much time as you want to view the property as many times as you want, to consider the contract and generally take your time to decide.

-Landlords will commonly put pressure on potential tenants, they will tell you that the property is in great demand, that other students are going to see the house later and if you sign there and then, you will lose it.
+Landlords will commonly put pressure on potential tenants, they will tell you that the property is in great demand, that other students are going to see the house later and unless you sign there and then, you will lose it.
 This is often not true.

 Remember that agents or landlords want you to sign to ensure that their property is full and in the case of agents, to earn their fee.
 Also remember agents work for landlords, not you.